 Explanatory Budget Documents

 This documents include Expenditure Budget Volume-1, Expenditure Budget Volume-2, Receipts budget, Budget at a glance, Highlight of budget etc.

 - This document deals with revenue and capital disbursements of various Ministries/Departments and gives the estimates in respect of each under ‘Plan’ and ‘Non-Plan’.

 - It also gives an analysis of various types of expenditure and broad reasons for the variations in estimates.

 Expenditure Budget Volume-2

-Estimates of receipts included in the Annual Financial Statement are further analysed in the document
+- Estimates of receipts included in the Annual Financial Statement are further analyzed in the document “Receipts Budget”.